-The first and easiest idea is to shop local.
-This helps local business, decreases shipping costs, and keeps me connected to the community.
+The first and easiest idea is to shop locally.
+This helps local businesses, decreases shipping costs, and keeps me connected to the community.
 Guide to the Good is a great tool for that!

 The next idea I came up with is making homemade wrapping paper.
 Did you know that gift wrap is not recyclable?
 I didn’t until I did a quick search on curbitstjohns.ca.
 Just think of all the waste this creates!

-Now I know you might ask “how is making something less stressful then just buying it?”
+Now I know you might ask “how is making something less stressful than just buying it?”
 And my answer is family time and a creative outlet.
-For this project I needed a couple of things, a roll of brown shipping paper (recyclable!
-Yay!), some washable finger paint, painters tape, and an excited 18 month old.
+For this project, I needed a couple of things, a roll of brown shipping paper (recyclable!
+Yay!), some washable finger paint, painter's tape, and an excited 18-month-old.
 (Baby not required).
-I taped out a section of paper and let my son have a TIME!
+I taped out a section of the paper and let my son have a TIME!

-Now I will admit it’s not the most objectively beautiful paper on the world, but to the people who receive our gifts it will make it just a little more special.
+Now I will admit it’s not the most objectively beautiful paper in the world, but to the people who receive our gifts, it will make it just a little more special.

 If you have older kids or you just want to do this yourself you could use stencils or paint brushes or whatever you like, we used chubby baby fingers and toes.
 We had lots of fun making this and seeing my son enjoying himself so much made my day.